Crowd surge kills at least 8 at Houston music festival

-HOUSTON (AP) — Fans attending a Houston music festival surged toward the stage during a performance by rapper Travis Scott, triggering panic in the crowd of tens of thousands.
-At least eight people were killed and many more hurt, authorities said.
+HOUSTON (AP) — The crowd at a Houston music festival suddenly surged toward the stage during a performance by rapper Travis Scott, squeezing fans so tightly together that they could not breathe or move their arms and killing eight people in the chaos.

-The chaos unfolded Friday evening at Astroworld, a sold-out, two-day event at the NRG Park stadium.
-An estimated 50,000 people were in attendance.
-It was not clear what set the crowd in motion.
+The pandemonium unfolded Friday evening at Astroworld, a sold-out, two-day event in NRG Park with an estimated 50,000 people in attendance.
+As a timer clicked down to the start of the performance, the crowd pushed forward.

-“The crowd began to compress towards the front of the stage, and that caused some panic, and it started causing some injuries,” Houston Fire Chief Samuel Peña told a news conference.
-“People began to fall out, become unconscious, and it created additional panic.”

-Seventeen people were taken to hospitals, including 11 who were in cardiac arrest, Peña said, and “scores of individuals” were injured.
+“As soon as he jumped out on the stage, it was like an energy took over and everything went haywire," concertgoer Niaara Goods said.
+"All of a sudden, your ribs are being crushed.
+You have someone’s arm in your neck.
+You’re trying to breathe, but you can’t.”

+Goods said she was so desperate to get out that she bit a man on the shoulder to get him to move.

-When Scott took the stage, the crowd seemed to rush to the front, trying to get closer to the stage, said Nick Johnson, a high school senior from the Houston suburb of Friendswood who was at the concert with friends.
+Then when Scott took the stage, the crowd seemed to rush to the front, trying to get closer to the stage, said Nick Johnson, a high school senior from the Houston suburb of Friendswood who was at the concert.

-“It just got worse and worse.
-Everyone was like you just can’t breathe,” said Johnson, who was near the front of the stage in the middle part of the crowd.

-Johnson said fans started to crush each other, and people started screaming.
-He said it felt like 100 degrees in the crowd, which was so thick that he and his friends could not move.

 Scott seemed to be aware that something was going on in the crowd, but he might not have understood the severity of the situation, Johnson said.

-Note: This story has been corrected to show that Travis Scott is 30 years old, not 29.